 Table 2.
-Summary of number of fish and yabbies captured at each location.
+Summary of number of fish and yabbies captured at each location by backpack electrofishing.
 Sub-total is presented for Mulloon Creek, and the grand total is all sites combined.
 Empty cells indicate that no fish were captured at that location.